A contact McKay correspondence for links of simple singularities: Filtered cylindrical contact homology

-This follows from investigating the good contributions to $c_i$, which is 0 for odd $i$, implying $\partial^{L_N}=0$.
-This supports our Theorem \ref{theorem: main} in the cyclic case, because $G$ is abelian and so $m=|\text{Conj}(G)|=n$.
-Theorem \ref{theorem: cobordisms induce inclusions} of Section \ref{section: direct limits of filtered homology} will permit taking a direct limit over inclusions of these groups.
+This follows from the good contributions to $c_i$, which is 0 for odd $i$, implying $\partial^{L_N}=0$.
+This proves Theorem \ref{theorem: main} in the cyclic case, because $G$ is abelian and $|\text{Conj}(G)|=n$, after appealing to Theorem \ref{theorem: cobordisms induce inclusions}, which permits taking a direct limit over inclusions of these groups.